-If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the Head of School/DSL.
+If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the Headteacher/DSL.
 This also includes low-level concerns.
-Where there are concerns about the Head of School, this should be referred to the CEO.
+Where there are concerns about the Headteacher, this should be referred to the CEO.
 If the concern is about the CEO, this should be referred to the Chair of Trustees.